buserror/libmui/README.md

    - It's missing bits like 'zooming' (TODO), and 'resizing' (TODO).
    - It doesn't do transparent windows.

-The lack of transparency is by design, it draws windows 'top down' to optimize clipping.
+The lack of transparency is by design: it draws windows 'top down' to optimize clipping.
 Adding transparency wouldn't be hard, but I'd have to draw the windows 'bottom up' to handle blending, and we'd revert back to drawing a lot of stuff for very little return.
 You can always alpha-blend the whole *ui* 'screen' to wherever you want, so it's not like you can't have transparency.

 ## Menu Manager
 libmui has a menu bar, menus, checkmarks, keyboard shortcuts, all that stuff.
 Made to looks like System 7, Mac OS 8, or GS/OS.
 This was the most complicated bit to do, and it's still not perfect -- turns out the original had quite a few features that are not obvious at first glance.